MadStudioRoblox/ProfileService/docs/troubleshooting.md

 This is a limitation of the [DataStore API](https://developer.roblox.com/en-us/articles/Datastore-Errors) which ProfileService is based on.

 !!! warning
-    Failure to prevent these data types may result in silent data loss, silent errors, lots of fatal errors and general failure to save data.
+    Failure to prevent these data types may result in silent data loss, silent errors, fatal errors and overall failure to save data.

 ## DataStore warnings caused by ProfileService